 One of the areas of foreign policy of the Republic of Belarus is the participation in the work of universal and specialized, global and regional international organizations and integration groups.

 International strategies helping to respond efficiently and mechanisms to handle pressing economic, social and political issues are needed to face new global challenges and threats arising in today’s age of economic globalization.
 Such strategies are currently being developed within the framework of multilateral cooperation.
-Not only does the Republic of Belarus participate in the United Nations, Non-Aligned Movement, and Organization for Security and Cooperation in Europe.

 A need to mitigate the aftermath of the global economic crisis and launch structural financial reforms prompted more cooperation with the key economic and financial organizations such as the International Monetary Fund, World Bank, European Bank for Reconstruction and Development, UN Economic Commission for Europe and UN Conference on Trade and Development (UNCTAD).